 The pedal powered camper was constructed in April 2008 and is built for one.
 Attached to a burly tricycle frame made to haul goods, the cab-over easily sits on the back platform.
 Like a turtle shell this camper goes anywhere the owner can bike it.
 The camper’s interior features small and efficient appliances as well as a place to sleep and storage.
 We’re dying to see pictures of the inside, but alas, none have been found.

 Cyr’s Camper is also the subject of a number of his paintings, which feature RVs, delivery vans, ice cream trucks, beat up old trucks and motorcycles.
-His current work will be on display at the Alden Gallery in Provincetown, MA from August 21th thru September 8th.
 About his work, Cyr says, “In this particular series, I commemorate commercial vehicles inundated with graffiti and rust, working vehicles, and well-traveled recreational vehicles.
 I find that there is so much character in old delivery trucks and vans — especially when covered with graffiti — and in the old RVs parked in someone’s yard off a main road.
 Removing them from their everyday context gives them portrait-like importance.
 I paint with devoted attention to every imperfection and sign of age.”